 Fundamentals of radiographic procedures, positioning techniques and terminology.
 This course includes routine positions and an introduction to image analysis.
 Radiographic anatomy, radiation protection and patient care skills are reinforced.
 Lab will include demonstrations, practice and evaluations.
-Prerequisites: BIO 2204, BIO 3304, Admission to the program.
+Lab fee: \$100.
+Prerequisites: BIO 2204, BIO 3304.

-RAD 1503 Radiologic Science - 3 hours (didactic only) (Fall)
+RAD 1504 Radiologic Science - 4 hours (didactic only) (Fall)

 A study of the fundamentals of atomic theory, basic electricity and x-ray circuitry, structure and function of x-ray tubes, the production and emission of x-radiation.
-Prerequisites: MAT 1243 and Admission to the program.
+Prerequisites: MAT 1143 or MAT 1243.